North Dakota Judgment Collection

 Disposable earnings is the key term.
 It is not gross pay and it is not take-home after every voluntary deduction.
 It is what remains after the law requires the employer to withhold amounts such as federal and state income tax, Social Security, and Medicare.
 Health insurance premiums, retirement contributions you elect, and union dues are not subtracted before the garnishment math runs, so disposable earnings usually sit higher than the figure on the bottom of a pay stub.
 Getting this base right matters, because every percentage and every floor is measured against disposable earnings, not gross and not net.

 The forty-times-minimum-wage floor is what keeps a low earner from being garnished at all.
-Because the federal minimum wage is seven dollars and twenty-five cents an hour, forty times that figure is two hundred ninety dollars a week.
+As of 2026 the federal minimum wage is $7.25 an hour, so forty times that figure is $290 a week.
 Disposable earnings at or below that floor are completely exempt: there is no amount exceeding the floor, so the second test yields zero, and zero is the smaller of the two ceilings.
-Only the dollars above two hundred ninety per week are even potentially reachable, and even then the twenty-five percent test may cap the take lower still.
+Only the dollars above $290 a week are even potentially reachable, and even then the twenty-five percent test may cap the take lower still.

 North Dakota’s Per-Dependent Reduction